-Sometimes life can be hard.
+Life can be hard.
 We can feel anxious, depressed, confused or alone.
 We may struggle to find happiness in ourselves, and our relationships with others.
+We may be trying to come to terms with loss or abuse.
 There may be things from the past that still trouble us, and it might not be easy to discuss our problems with friends or family.

 It can be a relief to talk in confidence with someone who will truly listen and see things from our own point of view.
 Someone who can help us make sense of our feelings and work with us at our own pace towards finding solutions.